 No Conflict.
-The County's adoption of the Bond Ordinance and its compliance with the provisions contained therein will not conflict with or constitute a breach of or default under any constitutional provision, law, administrative regulation, judgment, decree, loan agreement, indenture, bond, note, resolution, ordinance, motion, agreement or other instrument to which the County is a party or to which the County or any of its property or assets are otherwise subject, nor will any such adoption or compliance result in the creation or imposition of any lien, charge or other security interest or encumbrance of any nature whatsoever upon any of the property or assets of the County or under the terms of any such law, regulation or instrument, except as permitted by the Bond Ordinance and the ordinances authorizing the issuance of other Parity Bonds and Parity Lien Obligations.
+The County's adoption of the Bond Ordinance and its compliance with the provisions contained therein will not conflict with or constitute a breach of or default under any constitutional provision, law, administrative regulation, judgment, decree, loan agreement, indenture, bond, note, resolution, ordinance, motion, agreement or other instrument to which the County is a party or to which the County or any of its property or assets are otherwise subject, nor will any such adoption or compliance result in the creation or imposition of any lien, charge or other security interest or encumbrance of any nature whatsoever upon any of the property or assets of the County or under the terms of any such law, regulation or instrument, except as may be provided by the Bond Ordinance.

 Performance Under Bond Ordinance.
-None of the proceeds of the Bonds will be used for any purpose other than as provided in the Bond Ordinance, and the County will not suffer any amendment or supplement to the Bond Ordinance, or any departure from the due performance of the obligations of the County under the Bond Ordinance, that might materially adversely affect the rights of the Registered Owners from time to time of the Bonds.
+None of the proceeds of the Bonds will be used for any purpose other than as provided in the Bond Ordinance, and the County will not suffer any amendment or supplement to the Bond Ordinance, or any departure from the due performance of the obligations of the County thereunder, that might materially adversely affect the rights of the Registered Owners from time to time of the Bonds.